David Livschitz: Biography

-In 1938, he made aliyah to Mandatory Palestine, where he became secretary of Mapai in Tel Aviv.
+In 1938 he emigrated to Mandatory Palestine, where he became secretary of Mapai in Tel Aviv.
 In 1944, he joined the party's B Faction, and in 1948 joined Mapam, having been a member of the Assembly of Representatives.
 He narrowly missed out on being elected to the first Knesset on the Mapam list in 1949, but entered the Knesset as a replacement for Yitzhak Tabenkin on 12 April 1951.

 He retained his seat in the July 1951 elections, but on 20 January 1953, he and Hannah Lamdan broke away from the party to form the Faction independent of Ahdut HaAvoda (several other Mapam MKs had broken away to re-establish Ahdut HaAvoda).
 On 13 January 1954 Livschitz and Lamdan joined Mapai.

 Livschitz was re-elected in 1955, but lost his seat in the 1959 elections.
 He died on 30 October 1973.